th3-s7r4ng3r/JESA-2023-Backend/README.md

 ## SMS Notification

 The application includes an SMS notification feature.
 After marking attendance or adding a new attendee, an SMS is sent using the [SMS API](https://dashboard.smsapi.lk).
+If planing to use the same sms api gateway, create a `api-keys.json` file in the `\data\` directory and specify the key inside `smsApiKey` field as a json object.